Our company has been proudly serving customers for over 50 years.

 Start up of Centex American Gypsum's second wallboard plant in Bernalillo, NM.
 Initial Public Offering of 49% of Centex Construction Product's stock to the public.
 Mountain Cement's second kiln starts up.
 Purchase of American Gypsum's third plant in Eagle, CO., with a 60% expansion added two years later.

 EXP’s joint venture, Texas Lehigh Cement, is recognized as a 2010 Texas Environmental Excellence Award winner for their pioneering work with using alternative fuels from recycled waste streams to heat cement kilns.
 American Gypsum’s complete line of M-Bloc® mold and moisture resistant gypsum panel products passes the toughest mold resistance test, with the best possible score.
 EXP continues to remain profitable each year despite operating in the most challenging construction market of a lifetime.
 American Gypsum successfully develops a line of lightweight gypsum wallboard panels, making installation faster and easier.
 In November 2012, EXP acquires two Lafarge cement plants and related assets, which increases its cement production capacity by 60% and expands its market reach into the south central US -- the transaction includes two cement plants, eight ready-mix concrete plants, two aggregates quarries and six distribution terminals.
 During the first half of 2013, EXP joins the S&P MidCap 400.
 In 2014, EXP begins the first shipments of raw sand from the company's mine in Utica, Illinois to its processing facility in Corpus Christi, Texas.
-In October 2014 EXP acquires CRS Proppants LLC, which includes a northern white frac sand mine and processing facility in Wisconsin as well as distribution assets.
+Late that same year, EXP acquires CRS Proppants LLC, which includes a northern white frac sand mine and processing facility in Wisconsin as well as distribution assets.
 In late 2016, EXP acquires a cement plant and related assets, now known as Fairborn Cement Company.
 Mid-2019, the company announces that its Board of Directors approves plans to separate its Heavy Materials and Light Materials business into two independent, publicly traded corporations in a tax-free spin-off to EXP shareholders.
 In August 2019, the company acquired 3-D Concrete in Northern Nevada.